Canadian Automotive Directory - Car repair, rent a car, buy new or used car.

 Caliper

-In a disk brake, a housing for cylinder, pistons and brake shoes, connected to the hydraulic system.
+A housing for cylinder, pistons and brake shoes, connected to the hydraulic system.
 The caliper holds the brake shoes so they straddle the brake disc.

 Camber Angle